Lombiq/Orchard-Core-API-Client/Readme.md

 ## Recipes

-Lombiq OrchardCore API Client OpenId - Recipe for enabling OpenId features and setting it up for the console tester app.
+Lombiq OrchardCore API Client OpenId - Recipe for enabling the Tenants and OpenId features and setting it up for the console tester application.
 To use this recipe, enable the Deployment feature and import this as a deployment package.

 ## Contributing and support